 Where’s Shane?
 Great Plains Renaissance Festival

 WICHITA, Kan.
-(KWCH) - Lords and Ladies, it is that time of the year again, the Great Plains Renaissance Festival is making its way to Sedgwick County Park.
+(KWCH) - Lords and Ladies, ‘tis that time of the year again, the Great Plains Renaissance Festival is making its way to Sedgwick County Park!

 Copyright 2022 KWCH.
 All rights reserved.
 To report a correction or typo, please email news@kwch.com